-You may qualify for one or both types of subsidies.
+You may qualify for one or both types of tax credits.
 It depends on:

 There are other criteria, but the main factor is your income.
 Check the chart below for details.

-*If your income falls into this range, you may qualify for a premium tax credit.
+- If your income falls within the first range, you may qualify for a premium tax credit.

-**If your income falls in this range, you may also qualify for a cost-sharing reduction.
+- If your income fits into the second range, you may also qualify for the cost sharing.